Bose–Einstein statistics

-In quantum statistics, Bose–Einstein statistics (B–E statistics) describes one of two possible ways in which a collection of non-interacting, indistinguishable particles may occupy a set of available discrete energy states at thermodynamic equilibrium.
+In quantum statistics, Bose–Einstein statistics (B–E statistics) describes one of two possible ways in which a collection of non-interacting identical particles may occupy a set of available discrete energy states at thermodynamic equilibrium.
 The aggregation of particles in the same state, which is a characteristic of particles obeying Bose–Einstein statistics, accounts for the cohesive streaming of laser light and the frictionless creeping of superfluid helium.
-The theory of this behaviour was developed (1924–25) by Satyendra Nath Bose, who recognized that a collection of identical and indistinguishable particles can be distributed in this way.
+The theory of this behaviour was developed (1924–25) by Satyendra Nath Bose, who recognized that a collection of identical and indistinguishable particles could be distributed in this way.
 The idea was later adopted and extended by Albert Einstein in collaboration with Bose.

-The Bose–Einstein statistics applies only to the particles not limited to single occupancy of the same state – that is, particles that do not obey the Pauli exclusion principle restrictions.
-Such particles have integer values of spin and are named bosons.
-Particles with half-integer spins are called fermions and obey Fermi-Dirac statistics.
+Bose–Einstein statistics apply only to particles that do not follow the Pauli exclusion principle restrictions.
+Particles that follow Bose-Einstein statistics are called bosons, which have integer values of spin.
+In contrast, particles that follow Fermi-Dirac statistics are called fermions and have half-integer spins.